White Mountain Publications

 NEVER HESITATE TO GET QUOTES IN WRITING AND ASK TO SEE SAMPLES OF THEIR WORK

-This means you when give us your manuscript and we do the following:
+This means when you give us your manuscript, we do the following:

 Get it typed so it is on computer disk, unless you have submitted it to us on disk at the beginning.
 (There is an additional $10.50 per page charge for having to place the manuscript into a computer format, so it is best if you can submit it on disk or by email.)